 From what they have told me they have coped by biting the bullet and not rattling Finnish cages.
 They have been forced to become one dimensional people to survive in a higher education system which is propped up by nasty Professors who lack critical thinking skills and open-mindedness.

-TH: What are your dreams and visions for the future?
+WW: What are your dreams and visions for the future?

 Gareth: I work in higher education so one of my dreams is that many more of our young people will have the chance to attend university to get the skills and mindset they need to life happy and meaningful lives.